Tuesday, November 20, 2007

 The Chris Holmes interview, exaggerated or not, is a must see, if not as jawdropping as it seemed in 1988.

-Very watchable, and after one formulaic “Behind the Music” documentary after another, a helluva lot more fun overall.
-Not to mention uninhibited by television standards.
+Very watchable, and after one formulaic “Behind the Music” documentary after another, a lot more uninhibited.

 As a side note, in addition to David Konow's informative, aforementioned Bang Your Head, there’s a hard to find but scholarly look at the music worth seeking out, Deena Weinstein’s Heavy Metal: A Cultural Sociology.
 Read ‘em both if you’re a headbanger, past or present.

 Subscribe to: Post Comments (Atom)

 I recorded this on VHS from a Pay-Per-View back in the day.
 I have the vinyl and was shocked it was only one LP.
 They had plenty of music it should of been a double LP.
 Felt kind of sad for Holmes during his interview.

 I agree EvenSpot.
 Some really good bands on it; I have the cassette somewhere.
 I have Seduce's release on LP (the majority of what I was buying in 1988) and it is one of the great unsung records of its era.